Joel E. Streim, MD

-Joel E. Streim, MD is a Professor of Psychiatry at the University of Pennsylvania where he serves as Director of the Geriatric Psychiatry Fellowship Training Program, and a consultant in geriatric psychiatry at the Philadelphia VA Medical Center.
+Joel E. Streim, MD is a Professor of Psychiatry at the University of Pennsylvania and a consultant in geriatric psychiatry at the Philadelphia VA Medical Center.

 Dr. Streim's research, teaching and clinical efforts reflect his longstanding career interest in the problems of elderly patients with medical and psychiatric comorbidity, with an emphasis on mental health care in the long term care setting.
 A past recipient of a Clinical Mental Health Academic Award from the National Institute of Mental Health, he has conducted federally funded research on treatment of depression in medically ill nursing home patients, and clinical pharmacologic trials for the treatment of cognitive impairment, psychosis, and behavioral disturbances in older adults with dementia.
 He has served as a consultant to the Centers for Medicare and Medicaid (CMS) on quality of mental health care for nursing home residents, and has testified before Congress on issues related to geriatric mental health.
 He has also served in an advisory role to the Senate Special Committee on Aging.